Soviet invasion of South Sakhalin: August 22–23: Disarmament and end of combat

 The Soviet supreme commander informed the Kwantung Army in Manchuria that combat was still ongoing in Sakhalin.
 On August 21, a telegram from Shigeharu Asao, a staff officer at the Imperial General Headquarters who was on a business trip to Manchuria, arrived at the General Headquarters and the 5th Area Army in Sapporo, stating, "If combat continues under the guise of self-defense, the soldiers of Manchuria and the Northeastern regions will suffer unimaginable hardships thereafter".
-In response to this directive, the 5th Area Army in Sapporo immediately reversed its previous order to defend Sakhalin to the last and issued a ceasefire order to the 88th Division.
+In response to this directive, the 5th Area Army in Sapporo immediately reversed its previous order to defend Sakhalin to the last man and issued a ceasefire order to the 88th Division.
 Since important orders were always delivered in person, Major General Hoshikoma Taro, Deputy Chief of Staff, was sent from the 5th Area Army to Sakhalin to ensure the ceasefire order was communicated properly.
 Careful preparations were made for his mission, such as flying at night to avoid being shot down by Soviet forces and ensuring the involvement of the 5th Area Army in the Sakhalin conflict remained undetected to avoid provoking retaliation against Hokkaido.
 There were even considerations to disguise the command structure between the 5th Area Army and the 88th Division in Sakhalin as separate.
 While efforts were made to conceal the involvement of the 5th Area Army, Major General Hoshikoma's post-war testimony suggested that the failure to cease combat was not their responsibility but rather that of the Soviets.
 Despite this, the Kwantung Army in Manchuria continued to send telegrams, claiming that they would face retaliation if they did not stop the fighting.
 The General Staff also sent a telegram warning that continued fighting would hinder the processing of the end of the war.
 Meanwhile, the local forces in Sakhalin were still acting aggressively, boasting about their victories and showing no intention to stop the combat.
 All these developments seemed to place the blame on others for the continued conflict.